csarnataro/arduino-voting-machine-mp/README.md

 at https://docs.arduino.cc/micropython/micropython-course/course/introduction-arduino/
 and https://docs.arduino.cc/arduino-cloud/guides/micropython/

-The examples in these documents are using mostly an Arduino Nano ESP32, nevertheless everything should work seamlessly for the Arduino Nano RP2040 as well.
+The examples in these documents are mostly using an Arduino Nano ESP32, anyway everything should work seamlessly for the Arduino Nano RP2040 as well.

 The basic steps are:
 - Install the firmware on your board using the Arduino Micropython installer (see https://labs.arduino.cc/en/labs/micropython-installer)